thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-When \_Opt qualifier is aplied to structs it makes all member \_Opt.
+When \_Opt qualifier is applied to structs it makes all member \_Opt.

 For instance:

 ```c